GeorgeGray97/level5-portfolio/creating-your-agency-site/jobs-to-do-1.md

-# Jobs to do: part 1
+# Jobs to do, part 1: Designing

 Your group will be creating a guide to Manchester as your main project this year.